 Multi-tasking, wearing too many hats, juggling a number of balls up in the air…whatever your analogy, there’s no denying that time management and productivity are two of the biggest challenges that small business owners face on a daily basis.
 Our emails follow us everywhere we go, and our social media networks are constantly in need of a check-in or tweet.
 So how can you manage all these demands on your time and still focus on getting the important things done for your business?
+Our first thought, investing in a simple CRM to manage your communications.
+You might want to start an evaluation of top vendors like Insightly vs Netsuite CRM if you’re serious about improving your time management.

-To help you sort through it all, we’ve reached out to a panel of small business experts and asked them all a single question: “What are some tips that can help small business owners better manage time and improve productivity? ”
+As well to help you sort through it all, we’ve reached out to a panel of small business experts and asked them all a single question: “What are some tips that can help small business owners better manage time and improve productivity? ”

 Sign up to receive free updates